zhiqian93/computer-vision/README.md

     1. UP Board WiFi hotspot inconsistent, use a separate nodeMCU and serial link together might be better
     2. For Python3, uninstall serial and pyserial, then install pyserial again.
     3. Arduino encoding format is ASCII, but utf-8 works anyways.

+4 May:

+    1. Unable to track patients if door opens suddenly within a short timing.